CrazyAmphibian/Osmosis/readme.txt

 		feel free to disable it if it seems spooky, the program makes no network calls on its own images are loaded/unloaded into memory as needed, and may cause stutter when scrolling
-		- this doesn't have a good solution, as storing image data into memory is costly images are not initialized at startup (too long), and may result in flashes of color when scrolling quickly when program has just started
+		- this doesn't have a good solution, as storing image data into memory is costly some images fail to load ("invalid argument")
-		- again, no good solution. you can increase "image loading count" in settings to offset this. some images fail to load ("invalid argument")
 		-thre is no solution, as different setups don't always replicate this behavior. program has been hardened against this to prevent crashes.
 	Osmosis uses the Defold game engine. scripts are programmed in Lua. for documentation visit the respective links: